Little Steps: Early Intervention Program

 - An environment that fosters an active approach to challenging prejudice, stereotyping, and bias through teaching inclusion and anti-bias behavior

 We operate from 9:00 am to 3:00 pm, Monday through Friday.
 Our program follows the university semester schedule and is closed during fall and spring breaks, intersessions, and all university holidays.

-Little Steps was founded by Claudia Dozier, Ph.D., BCBA, and Pamela Neidert, Ph.D., BCBA, who are faculty in the Applied Behavior Sciences (ABS) Department at the University of Kansas.
-Both faculty specialize in intervention, education, and research in the area of skill acquisition and treatment of problem behavior in young children with special needs.
-They currently serve as faculty advisors for Little Steps.
+Little Steps was founded by Claudia Dozier, Ph.D., BCBA and Pamela Neidert, Ph.D., BCBA, who are faculty in the Applied Behavior Science (ABS) Department at the University of Kansas.
+Both faculty specialize in intervention, education, and research in the area of skill acquisition and treatment of challenging behavior in young children.

-Our program is staffed by student teachers who are working toward a degree in Applied Behavioral Science.
-Graduate students directly supervise undergraduate student teachers working in the program.
-Little Steps teachers and staff provide individualized curriculum to promote socially significant behavior change.
-This includes social skills, communication and language skills, independent self-care skills, gross and fine motor skills, pre-academic skills, and behavioral intervention to decrease problem behavior.
-Little Steps teachers and staff also provide family support which includes parent training, community resource information, progress reports, and daily communication journals.
+This program is overseen by three faculty supervisors: Drs.
+Claudia Dozier, Pamela Neidert, and Kelley Harrison, and the program coordinator, Erin Herschell.
+The program is staffed by practicum students who are working toward a degree in Applied Behavioral Science.
+A full-time lead therapist and graduate students directly supervise undergraduate practicum students working in the program.
+Little Steps staff provide intensive behavioral intervention through individualized curriculum to promote socially significant behavior change.
+This includes social skills, communication and language skills, independent self-care skills, gross and fine motor skills, pre-academic skills, and behavioral intervention to decrease challenging behavior.
+Little Steps staff also provide family support which includes parent coaching and support, sibling training and education, community resource information, progress reports, and daily communication journals.